JiduKrishnaA/Spaceapps_Challenge_space_sound/README.md

 **HOW TO USE:**

+1. Clone this repo to the machine.

+2. import all required python libraries from requirements.txt.

-Run the 'spaceapps_challenge_with_gui.py' file.
+3. Run the 'spaceapps_challenge_with_gui.py' file for GUI interface.

+4. If you want to run without GUI interface.
+Run 'spaceapps_challenge_without_gui.py'

-A GUI window will open.
+5. A GUI window will open.

-Here choose an image and an audio file.
+6. Here, choose an image you want to convert to audio.

+7. Then select an audio file to enhance the audio pitch for the bright stars.

-Press the 'Convert' and then press the 'Play Audio' button.
+8. Press the 'Convert' and then press the 'Play Audio' button.

-Wait for some time and the audio will play automatically after being generated.
+9. Wait for some time and the audio will play automatically after being generated.